Become a volunteer

 - Attend the campaign kick-off event in your region (where applicable)

-- Two hours of PECSF volunteer training, at least, in person or online
+- 2 hours of PECSF volunteer training, at least, in person or online

 - Get your supervisor’s approval